radomir-radionov/Node.js/README.md

 In this implementation, the Engine class accepts a carBody object in its constructor, while the CarBody class accepts an engine object in its constructor.
 The Car class accepts both carBody and engine objects in its constructor.

 To create a new Car object, we can first create a new instance of the CarBody class and pass it an instance of the Engine class.
 We can then create a new instance of the Engine class and pass it the CarBody object.
 Finally, we can create a new instance of the Car class and pass it both the CarBody and Engine objects.
 This allows us to break the circular dependency between these classes and avoid the "not a constructor" error.

+### thoughts

+we should check if data are ready and data a shoudn't be has dependecies from data b.
+Need to create a essence that will check that and send data.